postgres-cn/pgbouncer-doc/faq.md

 If the takeover does not work for whatever reason, the new process can be simply killed, old one notices this and resumes work.

-## What should my server_reset_query be?

-This depends on pool mode.
-But in any case there is no need to put `ROLLBACK;` into it, as PgBouncer never re-uses connections where transaction was left open.
-If client went away in the middle of transaction, the associated server connection will be simply closed.

-### Session pooling

-    server_reset_query = DISCARD ALL;

-This will clean everything.

-### Transaction pooling

-    server_reset_query =

-Yes, empty.
-In transaction pooling mode the clients should not use any session-based features, so there is no need to clean anything.
-The `server_reset_query` would only add unnecessary round-trip between transactions and would drop various caches that the next transaction would unnecessarily need to fill again.

 ## How to know which client is on which server connection?